 Meet the School of Economics

-Professor Joao Santos Silva, Head of School, discusses what it’s like to study economics as a postgraduate at Surrey...
+Dr Alex Mandilaras, Deputy Head of School and MA/MSc Programme Director, discusses what it’s like to study economics as a postgraduate at Surrey.

 Why should prospective postgraduate students choose the School of Economics?

-“We are a medium-sized school, which enables us to provide more support to our students and offer a real sense of community for our postgraduates.
+“We are a medium-sized school, which enables us to provide extensive support to our students and offer a real sense of community for our postgraduates.
+In a typical year, we run an Economics Nobel Prize Workshop, where our expert academics discuss the contributions of the year’s laureates to the discipline, a field trip to London, a black-tie event (the ‘Malthus Dinner’), and coffee mornings with the programme director.

-“We have fantastic facilities, too, including access to our 24-hour library, computer labs and specialised economics software.
-All our academics provide office hours throughout the week to give you 1-2-1 support during your time here.
+“We have fantastic facilities including access to our 24-hour library, a designated computer lab for the use of the School’s MA/MSc students and specialised economics software.
+Our academics are easily approachable and offer student consultation hours, in person or online, every week to give you 1-2-1 support during your time here.”

 What's it like to study in the School of Economics?